earnestpointers/stat133-hws-fall17/hw01/hw01-bryant-luong.md

 **1. What was hard, even though you saw them in class?**

 I am still familiarizing myself with vectorization.
 I have programmed in other languages and vectorization is unnatural to me.
 However, it is very useful and quick.
 I like it!

 **2. What was easy, even though we didn't cover it in class?**

 The easy part was figuring out how plot elements are colored.

 **3. If this was the first time you were using git, how do you feel about it?**

 This isn't my first time using git.
 Gaston's slides on git are awesome at explaining the idea of git.

-**4. If this was the first time using GitHub, how do you feel about it?**
+**4. If this was the first time you were using GitHub, how do you feel about it?**

 This isn't my first time using GitHub.
 GitHub is great!
 I think GitHub is hard to explain so students must learn by using it.

 **5. Did you need help completing this assignment?**

 Yes, I needed help.
 I needed to look at documentation to understand the behavior of multiple functions.
 Those functions were abline, lines, text, scatterplot3d, and boxplot.

 **6. How much time did it take to complete this HW?**

 6 hours.
 I got distracted when I was looking at documentation.
 It's fun seeing how other people are using the functions.

 **7. What was the most time consuming part?**

 Formating and reading documentation

 **8. Was there anything that you did not understand?**

 The syntax for boxplot is strange.
 I'll get used to it.

 **9. Was there anything frustrating in particular?**

 Yes.
 GitHub needs to render pdfs faster.

 **10. Was there anything exciting?**

 Yes.
 This assignment was fun because it's teaching me more about the NBA and it was useful in demonstrating the flexibility of R and RStudio.
 I like the plot function a lot.
-Hopefully we get to much bigger datasets soon.
+Hopefully we use bigger datasets soon.